 The first field in each message type is Field Type 3; on the page describing Field Type 3 a key indicates the field type number of the next field for each message.
 On subsequent field pages, the field type number of the previous field is shown to permit back reference also.
-The Start-of-ATS-Data Signal '(' is used in the key to indicate that there is no previous type of field; the End-of-ATS-Data Signal ')' is used to indicate that there is no next type of field.
+The Start-of-ATS-Data Signal '(' is used in the key to indicate that there is no previous type of field; the End-of-ATS-Data Signal ')' is used to indicate that there is no next type of field shown as elements with a fixed number of characters are shown diagrammatically as (three characters in this example)